 Eliminate Octopus Connections

-- Do not plug several power cords into one outlet – this can lead to overheating and electrical fires.
+Do not plug several power cords into one outlet – this can lead to overheating and electrical fires.

-- Do not disconnect power supply by pulling or jerking the cord from the outlet.
-Pulling the cord causes wear and may cause a shock.
+Do not disconnect power supply by pulling or jerking the cord from the outlet.
+Pulling the cord causes wear and can lead to an electrical shock.

 Never Break OFF the Third Prong on a Plug